Choosing the Right DC Fast Charger for Hotels, Malls, and Office Spaces

 DC fast chargers come in various power capacities.
 The “right” level depends on visitor dwell time, expected traffic, and budget.

-30–60 kW: Popular for commercial destinations.
-A 60 kW charger can deliver approx. 80% charge in under an hour.
+- 30–60 kW: Popular for commercial destinations.
+A 60 kW charger can deliver approximately.
+80% charge in under an hour.
 A 30 kW unit is slower, but still much faster than AC.
 These strike a good cost-benefit balance for many businesses.
 Equipment typically costs ₹7–12 lakh and requires a 3-phase 415V supply.
 Most hotels, malls, and offices can support one or two units without grid strain.

-90 kW and above: High-power chargers (often 90, 120, 150 kW, up to 360 kW) are suited for highway corridors, EV charging hubs, or fleet depots.
+- 90 kW and above: High-power chargers (often 90, 120, 150 kW, up to 360 kW) are suited for highway corridors, EV charging hubs, or fleet depots.
 They’re expensive (often double or more the cost of a 60 kW unit) and require special grid connections.
 Few Indian EVs currently support >60 kW, but installing one can be a future-proofing move.
 Consider only if your location expects high EV traffic or you want to brand as an ultra-fast destination.

 Tip: Align the charger power with visitor duration.
-For approx.1 hour visits (e.g. mall shoppers), a 60 kW unit is ideal.
-For 8-hour stays (e.g., office employees, hotel overnight guests), lower power DC or AC might suffice.
-Many DC chargers are “modular”, some allow two cars to share power or can be upgraded later.
+For approx. 1-hour visits (e.g., mall shoppers), a 60 kW unit is ideal.
+For 8-hour stays (e.g., office employees, hotel overnight guests), lower-power DC or AC might suffice.
+Many DC chargers are “modular”; some allow two cars to share power or can be upgraded later.

 Segment-Specific Considerations: Hotels vs. Malls vs. Offices